-which brings the equivalence between methods just for $r_i\neq Q\sqrt{3}$, while for the critical value in $r_i = \sqrt{3}Q$, the methods for the obtaining of winding number $w_i$ are not equivalents for the Reissner-Nordstr\"om case, but obtained from different forms as mentioned before.
-Like this, considering the regions in which the methods are equivalents, we have:
+which brings the equivalence between methods just for $r_i\neq Q\sqrt{3}$, while for the critical value in $r_i = \sqrt{3}Q$, the methods for the obtaining of winding number $w_i$ are not equivalent for the Reissner-Nordstr\"om case, but obtained from different forms as mentioned before.
+Therefore, considering the regions in which the methods are equivalent, we have:

 \begin{itemize} \item for $M''S' - M'S''> 0$, consequently $w_i = \mbox{Sgn}(C) = \mbox{Sgn}(M''S' - M'S'') = +1$, we must have $r_i < Q\sqrt{3}$; \item for $M''S' - M'S'' < 0$, consequently $w_i = \mbox{Sgn}(C) = \mbox{Sgn}(M''S' - M'S'') = -1$, we must have $r_i > Q\sqrt{3}$. \end{itemize}